jonathantsang/jonathantsang.github.io2/blog/media/18/media18.md

 **Score:** 7/10

-**Best tracks:** EARFQUAKE, GONE GONE / THANK YOU, I THINK, NEW MAGIC WAND, RUNNING OUT OF TIME,
+**Best tracks:** EARFQUAKE, GONE GONE / THANK YOU, I THINK, NEW MAGIC WAND, RUNNING OUT OF TIME, I DON'T LOVE YOU ANYMORE, ARE WE STILL FRIENDS?, A BOY IS A GUN

 **Worst tracks:** none?